kaboc/pot/packages/pot/README.md

 ### Replacing factory and object

 Pots created by [Pot.replaceable()][replaceable] have the [replace()][replace] method.
-It replaces the object factory, which was set in the constructor of [Pot][Pot], and the object held in a pot.
+It replaces the object factory, which was set in the constructor of [Pot], and the object held in a pot.
 Otherwise, the [replace()][replace] method is not available.

 ```dart